KuRue/GaleNet/docs/data_pipeline.md

 ## Preparing Pangu Inputs

 Pangu-Weather ingests a richer 3D ERA5 cube to supply atmospheric context.
-The backbone is currently used for inference only; training or fine-tuning Pangu is not supported.
+The backbone is used for inference only, and GaleNet does not train or update Pangu weights.

 1. **Select Variables** – Request the surface and pressure‑level fields needed by Pangu: